Submission

 Needless to say, Submission's popularity was short-lived at best and it was never really regarded as a 'must ride' attraction, more as something to fill time on the way to Oblivion.
 In its later years, it was commonplace for only one side of the ride to run, due to both waning popularity and maintenance reasons.

-Despite this renewed effort from the park, Submission's popularity did not pick up and not even its close proximity to The Smiler could not draw large numbers of guests to the ride.
+Despite this renewed effort from the park, Submission's popularity did not pick up and not even its proximity to The Smiler could not draw large numbers of guests to the ride.
 Ultimately, it is likely that this, alongside ongoing maintenance issues, contributed to the ride being removed from the park early in 2014.
 The ride was removed fairly late on during the closed season, leaving a space in the X Sector ripe for future developments.

 Submission's area after removal